Skip to main content

 What are Critical Management Needs?

-Consistent with the NERRS Strategic Plan, NOAA has identified the following focus areas for Science Collaborative funding opportunities in 2019 - 2023:
+Consistent with the NERRS Strategic Plan, NOAA has identified the following research priorities for Science Collaborative funding opportunities in 2024 - 2029:

-• Habitat restoration - Investigating options for improving estuarine habitat resilience; processes for identifying, prioritizing, and restoring sites; and monitoring and evaluating success;
+• Habitat Adaptability - Investigating options for improving estuarine habitat resilience and migration, including response to habitat stressors (e.g., sea level rise, marine debris, invasive species, coastal development, native species displacement, climate change); processes for identifying, prioritizing, and restoring sites; and monitoring and evaluating success.

-• Monitoring data synthesis - Syntheses of long-term monitoring data and information, originating from programs such as the NERRS System-wide Monitoring Program and associated monitoring efforts, to develop regional and national data products that address coastal management priorities for the NERRS and NOAA.
+• Change Analysis - Investigating and understanding marsh health through research using long-term monitoring data and information, originating from programs such as the NERRS System-wide Monitoring Program and associated monitoring efforts; conduct estuary condition analyses.

-Projects supported by the NERRS Science Collaborative must be developed in close collaboration with at least one reserve within the National Estuarine Research Reserve System to ensure the work addresses a current management need.
-NOAA annually solicits and compiles reserve management needs, which are referenced in annual proposal solicitations from the Science Collaborative.
-To learn more about the current topics and issues of interest to each reserve, review the Annual Summary of Reserve Management Needs, which was compiled in October 2020.
+Projects supported by the NERRS Science Collaborative must be developed in close collaboration with at least one reserve within the National Estuarine Research Reserve System to ensure the work addresses a current need.
+NOAA annually solicits and compiles reserve management and knowledge exchange needs, which are referenced in annual proposal solicitations from the Science Collaborative.
+To learn more about the current topics and issues of interest to each reserve, review the Annual Summary of Reserve Management and Knowledge Exchange Needs.

 Who Can Apply?